 The Licensee manages the Project consistent with its long-standing commitment to employee safety.
 This commitment begins with compliance with applicable local, state, and federal regulations regarding the safe operation of industrial and electrical facilities.
-Electronic records of employee losttime injuries are available dating back to 1998; employee lost-time injuries for the period 1998 through 2023 are listed in Table H-3.
+Electronic records of employee losttime injuries are available dating back to 1998; no lost-time injuries occurred for the period 1998 - 2024.